sedos-project/organization/README.md

 ## How to use sedos-project/.github and sedos-project/organisation?

 1. Clone repositories

- 2. setup your local environment and install mkdocs open your environment manager, e.g. miniconda3:

- 2.1 create new environment
+2. create new environment

    $ conda create -n d_py310_sedos python=3.10

- 2.2 install mkdocs
+3. install mkdocs

    $ pip install mkdocs

-3. create or modify .md files in `organisation/docs`
+4. create or modify .md files in `organisation/docs`

-4. render documentation locally

-4.1. navigate to the path, in which you stored ../sedos-project/organisation
+5. navigate to the path, in which you stored ../sedos-project/organisation

+   $ cd [USERPATH/sedos-project/organisation]

-4.2. run mkdocs and copy url into your browser
+6. render documentation locally by running mkdocs and copy url into your browser

    $ mkdocs serve

-5. Publish your changes on github

-5.1 Add all your local changes to commit
+7. Add all your local changes to commit

    $ git add .

-5. Commit your local changes
+8. Commit your local changes

    $ git commit -m 'Extend documentation'

-6. Push commit
+9. Push commit

    $ git push

 ## How to upload new .md files?

-[TODO:write detailed documentation]
+[**TODO:write detailed documentation**]